 If a list of similarities is to be given, the first sentence can show this by adding in … ways, the dots representing a number word (see 122.
 Signpost words in Multi-Sentence Listing).
 Either an exact number word like three could be used or a vague one like various (see 96.
 Hedging 2: Lists & Predictions).
 An alternative to ways is respects (but not aspects – see 81.
 Tricky Word Contrasts 2).

 No special linking language is normally necessary in the second sentence of pairs like (k) (see 117.
-Saying More Precisely What You Mean).
+Saying More Precisely What is Meant).
 The verb in the second sentence will usually be associated with both of the similar nouns, as above.
-The use of both in the second sentence suggests that neither of the similar things is familiar to the reader; if one of them is familiar, both cannot be used.
+The use of both in the second sentence suggests that the two similar things are unfamiliar to the reader; if one of them is familiar, both cannot be used.

 The other main type of multi-sentence similarity-naming places one of the two similar nouns in the first sentence and the other in the second.
 Compare the following: